Seniors Who have Done Extraordinary Things Are an Example To Us All

 Any kind of achievement, be it physical or mental, requires energy.
 It takes a healthy diet and physical exercise to build and maintain stamina.

-Older adults aren’t immune to the problems that confront people of all ages.
+Older adults aren’t immune to the problems confronting people of all ages.
 Most have failed during their lifetimes, often more than once.
-They can feel stressed, depressed or generally out of sorts just like anyone else.
+They can feel stressed, depressed, or generally out of sorts like anyone else.

-Still, they’re convinced they have purpose and something to give the world, and they’re willing to fight through day-to-day setbacks in order to do so.
-They treat failure as a learning experience and they don’t quit when the going gets tough.
+Still, they’re convinced they have purpose and something to give the world, and they’re willing to fight through day-to-day setbacks in order to get there.
+They treat failure as a learning experience and don’t quit when the going gets tough.